PyMamba/mamba-framework/docs/development/controller.rst

     __route__ = 'api/socket'
     ...

-The above example should end in the behaviour described avobe.
+The above example should end in the behaviour described above.

 Controllers actions
 ===================